liquidcarrot/carrot/README.md

 $ npm i @liquid-carrot/carrot
 ```

-Carrot files are hosted by JSDelivr, just copy a link into the <head> tag
+Carrot files are hosted by JSDelivr

 For prototyping or learning, use the latest version here: